1932 Washington gubernatorial election

 The 1932 Washington gubernatorial election was held on November 8, 1932.
 Democratic nominee Clarence D. Martin defeated Republican nominee John Arthur Gellatly with 57.29% of the vote.

+Martin was the first Democrat elected governor of Washington with an absolute majority.
+He was also the first Democratic gubernatorial candidate in Washington to ever win Pacific County and San Juan County and the first since 1892 to win Jefferson County.
+Additionally, Clallam County, Clark County, Kitsap County, Thurston County, Wahkiakum County, and Whatcom County voted Democratic for the first time since 1896.

-Primary elections
+Primary election

 Primary elections were held on September 13, 1932.